THRIVE- Careers Information, Advice and Guidance

 The school provides advice and guidance for students future opportunities covering sixth form, colleges, university applications, apprenticeships and employment opportunities.

 This area of our website is targeted at parents and the student community.
 All teachers are aware of this existence and have received training in delivering our careers curriculum.

 We would like to hear from parents and carers, employers, Higher Education or Further Education Colleges or other career relevant groups if would like to support us in our THRIVE programme or in other ways.

-Please email Megan Kennedy, Assistant Headteacher & Leader of Opportunities and allocated Careers Lead at firstname.lastname@example.org or telephone: 01293 421421 Ext 2018
+Please email Claire Franke, Chaplain & Leader of Pastoral Curriculum and allocated Careers Lead at C.firstname.lastname@example.org or telephone: 01293 421421 Ext 2127